 Such items are according to the contract the property of GIZ, but since we consider it more reasonable that the items remain in possession of the projects, a handing over of ownership of these items at the end of the project is necessary.

 To create the inventory list please use this form.
-An up-to-date, continuously maintained inventory list must be submitted with each Financial Statement.
+An up-to-date, continuously maintained inventory list must be submitted with each Financial Report.

 The transfer of ownership must be documented using the template in Annex 3g.1, which must be signed by both parties and submitted with the current inventory list at the latest with the final financial statement.